Yejashi/obsidianNotes/Research/LLVM/Compiler Assisted Performance Analysis.md

 ### How can this information become accessible and actionable?

-The first consideration is to build on top of the existing optimization remarks (`-RPass` infrastructure)
+The first consideration is to build on top of the existing optimization remarks (`-RPass` infrastructure)  but extended in two ways:
+- Add the new optimizations
+-